 Private camps offer a step up from roughing it, with mobile tent suites, complete with ensuite bathrooms, flush toilets, steaming hot buckets, and solar-powered lamps.

-In northern Botswana close to Namibia and Zimbabwe.
+Chobe National Park can be found in northern Botswana close to the border between Namibia and Zimbabwe.

 The climate in Kgalagadi TP is warm to hot with day time temperatures ranging from 25C/77F to 35C/95F.